KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: String

-With this option, you can specify a path to shell file, which will be sourced before the module is launched with `--run` option.
+With this option, you can specify a path to shell file, which will be sourced before the project is launched with `--run` option.
 For example, you can use it to set `QT_LOGGING_RULES` and `QT_MESSAGE_PATTERN` variables, so you could customize the debug output.

 Related command line option: [--source-when-start-program](cmdline-source-when-start-program)